Activists Case Study

 The 10 Forest Stewardship Council Principles

-7: Have a management plan consistent with its policies and objectives and proportionate to scale, intensity and risks of its management activities.
-The management plan shall be implemented and kept up to date based on monitoring information in order to promote adaptive management.
-The associated planning and procedural documentation shall be sufficient to guide staff, inform affected stakeholders and interested stakeholders and to justify management decisions.
+7: Have a management plan consistent with its policies and objectives and proportionate to scale, intensity, and risks of its management activities.
+The management plan shall be implemented and kept up- to- date based on monitoring information in order to promote adaptive management.
+The associated planning and procedural documentation shall be sufficient to guide staff, to inform affected stakeholders and interested stakeholders, and to justify management decisions.

-8: Demonstrate that, progress towards achieving the management objectives, the impacts of management activities and the condition of the Management Unit, are monitored and evaluated proportionate to the scale, intensity and risk of management activities, in order to implement adaptive management.
+8: Demonstrate that, progress towards achieving the management objectives, the impacts of management activities, and the condition of the Management Unit, are is monitored and evaluated proportionate to the scale, intensity, and risk of management activities, in order to implement adaptive management.

 9: Maintain and/or enhance the High Conservation Values in the Management Unit through applying the precautionary approach.

-10: Management activities conducted by or for the organisation for the management unit shall be selected and implemented consistent with the organisation’s economic, environmental and social policies and objectives and in compliance with the Principles and Criteria collectively.
+10: Management activities conducted by or for the organizsation for the Mmanagement Uunit shall be selected and implemented consistent with the organizsation’s economic, environmental, and social policies and objectives and in compliance with the Principles and Criteria collectively.